raoconnor/raoconnor.github.io/_posts/2025-12-27-Migration-to-Nutanix-Part-4.md

 Then in [**Part 3**](https://raoconnor.github.io/2025/12/26/Nutanix-Migration-Lab-Part-3.html) I tested migration of Windows 2012 and Windows 2008 R2 from ESX to AHV.

-In this lab I am going to migrate some older Linux systems from ESX to AHV, these are some of the oldest supported Linux versions for each distribution
+In this lab I am going to migrate some legacy Linux systems from ESX to AHV, these are some of the oldest supported Linux versions for each distribution

 •	Ubuntu Linux 18 (64 bit)\
 •	Red Hat Enterprise Linux 7.7 (64 bit)\